ArpanVala/ldce-homepage-forked/README.md

 # LDCE Homepage (Forked)

-It contains the web pages created for the LDCE homepage project by me and [Nishtha joshi](https://github.com/Nishthajosh/) .
+It contains the web pages created for the LDCE homepage by me and [Nishtha joshi](https://github.com/Nishthajosh/) .
 This repository is a fork of the [LDCE Homepage](https://github.com/Nishthajosh/ldce-homepage).

 ## Project Description